 The following resources on child trauma were developed by the NCTSN.
 To find a specific topic or resource, enter keywords in the search box, or filter by resource type, trauma type, language, or audience.

-Provides external resources related to World Refugee Awareness Month.
+Provides external resources related to National Slavery and Human Trafficking Awareness Month.

 Provides information about the specific self-care strategy of Pause-Reset-Nourish, or PRN.

 The national Disaster Distress Helpline (call or text 1-800-985-5990; for Spanish, press “2”) is dedicated to providing crisis counseling and support 24/7/365 for anyone in the U.S./territories experiencing emotional distress or other mental health concerns related to any natural or human-caused

 Features James, a 16-year-old African American youth who has been living with his maternal uncle, Patrick, since he and his two younger sisters were removed from their biological parents three years ago when James reported to a teacher that his father physically abused him.

 Offers guidance to parents and caregivers on deciding whether or not a child should return to their home or neighborhood after it was damaged in a wildfire.